Almost precisely four years ago I watched a TED talk that changed my life.

 The formula: break the big task into a series of small tasks.
 Then just keep doing the small tasks (and don’t stop).

-I know it sounds lame but it really resonated with me.
-So I approached my problem from first principles: What do I need to do to finish my dissertation within four years?
+I know it sounds lame, but it really resonated with me.
+So I approached my problem from first principles: What must I do to finish my dissertation within four years?

 - I need to publish at least four research papers.